June 11, 2024

 Getting the most out of your YouTube Shorts requires editing with the right tools.
 Here's what you need to do: Get Descript.

-A key advantage of Descript over other video editing tools is the doc-like editing workflow.
-In other words, if you have experience editing a doc, you can easily edit a video in Descript.
+A key advantage of Descript over other video editing tools is that AI features are available in all free plans—including Underlord, a personalized video editing assistant that can limit the time you spend editing.
+If you have experience editing a doc, you can easily edit a video and use AI features in Descript.

-You can also easily create YouTube Shorts with Descript using the following features:
+Anyone can easily create YouTube Shorts in Descript using the following features:

 • Add sound to your Shorts with royalty-free background music

-• Use AI to write your YouTube video description
+• Use generative AI to write a YouTube video description that’s optimized for SEO

 • Add subtitles to your Shorts to improve accessibility

 Some of the world’s top creators rely on Descript to make viral YouTube Shorts.
-Join them today and take a free trial of Descript, where all premium features come as standard.
+Join them today and take a free trial of Descript, where all premium features—including Underlord, the AI editing assistant—come as standard.

 YouTube Shorts FAQ